Sphinkie/ContiniousMotor/README.md

 # ContiniousMotor
-Arduino library for continious motor.
+Arduino library to manage a continious motor (Brushed motor)..
-This library can be used by any Arduino sketch using a classic motor with continious power supply.
+This library can be used by any Arduino sketch using a classic motor with DC power supply.

-ContiniousMotor give function to manage a DC motor (Brushed motor).
 Speed can be negative, for reverse engine. (-255 ..
 255)

 ## API description